divyaprakash5678/bedrock-wiki/docs/nbt/structure-limits.md

 ![](/assets/images/nbt/structure-limits/nbt-screenshot-1.png)

+3. Set `x400
+4. StructureSize`, `yStructureSize` and `z400
-3. Set `xStructureSize`, `yStructureSize` and `zStructureSize` values to what you want.
+5. StructureSize` values to what you want.
-4. Save the structure and load it in game.
+6. Save the structure and load it in game.

 ![](/assets/images/nbt/structure-limits/result.png)